Arkansas community action agencies assistance programs.

 Weatherization is a federal government program that was created in an effort to make homes more energy efficient and safe.
 Is is effective at helping homeowners reduce high-energy bills and save money.
 Qualified low income households in Arkansas can receive free wall and attic insulation, weather-stripping of doors and windows, furnace repairs, and other measures.
 It can help people save hundreds of dollars per year and the improvements can last up to 30 years.

 A similar resource is the Arkansas Housing Program.
 This will provide for floor repairs, replacing or repairing roofs, plumbing, installing wheel chair ramps, electrical issues, installation of siding, or installation or replacement measures for disabled accessibility.
+Find more information on roof repair assistance programs.

 A bill paying service is offered.
 Money management, workshops, and budgeting is being provided for Social Security claimants.
 The bill paying is only for those who are mentally incapable of financially managing their money.
 However other workshops may be offered as well for anyone who meets age guidelines.
 This low cost program includes paying monthly household bills on the clients behalf.